markhaasjes/apollo-example/README.md

 # Apollo example

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This is an example project to test Apollo with GraphQL, SQLite, Localstorage and a connection to the [SpaceX-API|https://github.com/r-spacex/SpaceX-API].
+This project was created based on the [Apollo tutorial|https://www.apollographql.com/docs/tutorial/introduction].

 ## File structure